piyalidey/FreeCodeCamp/LocalWeather/README.txt

+Local Weather App

+User Stories:
+1. I can see the weather in my current location.
+2. I can see a different icon or background image (e.g. snowy mountain, hot desert) depending on the weather.
+3. I can push a button to toggle between Fahrenheit and Celsius.

-This is an app to show Local weather in your browser.
-A Pen created at CodePen.io.
+A Pen created at CodePen at http://codepen.io/pdey/full/vKdbmN/.
-You can find this one at http://codepen.io/pdey/full/vKdbmN/.

 The Weather App that changes background according to the temperature and that lets you choose between Imperial and Metric systems.
 It uses the following APIs.